bookkeeping tax

 This is really just a working number, used to ensure that you definitely aren’t including any of your refunded amounts in your total income.

-This will be your Cost of Goods Sold total as calculated on the second page of the form.
+This will be your Cost of Goods Sold total as calculated in Part III on the second page of the form.
 It’s best to skip this for now and return to this box once you have the numbers you need.

-Subtract your Cost of goods sold total (4) from the amount on line 3 to get your Gross Profit total.
+Subtract your Cost of goods sold total (Line 4) from the amount on Line 3 to get your Gross Profit total.

-This is for income not directly related to the products you sell (i.e. advertising revenue on your blog, interest on funds in business bank accounts)
+This is for income not directly related to the products you sell (e.g. advertising revenue on your blog, interest on funds in business bank accounts).

 Part II: Expenses

-The Part II: Expenses section of the Schedule C Form is the relatively “fun” bit as you’ll be listing out all of the claimable expenses you are making for this year so you can deduct this from your taxable income.
+The Part II: Expenses section of the Schedule C Form is the relatively “fun” bit — you’ll be listing out all of the claimable expenses you made for this year so you can deduct them from your taxable income.

 In terms of the actual categories, you have a bit of flexibility here, so don't get too tangled up in figuring out exactly the right category to put each of your expenses into.
 As long as you are consistent and logical, this is all that is required.